Amihai Grosz

 Biography

-In 2010, Grosz then became a member of the Berliner Philharmoniker, which was a leap into the unknown: “I didn’t know what it would be like, I hadn’t been in any other orchestra before.
+In 2010, Grosz became a member of the Berliner Philharmoniker, which was a leap of faith: “I didn’t know what it would be like, I hadn’t been in any other orchestra before.
 And now to bring this wonderful music to life, with this strong sense of community – it’s magical.
 I am proud to be part of this orchestra.
-Because it's like an incredible force of nature.”
+Because it's a force of nature.”
 In addition, Amihai Grosz is a sought-after soloist – not only with the Berliner Philharmoniker – and has worked with conductors such as Zubin Mehta, Tugan Sokhiev, Klaus Mäkelä, Daniel Barenboim and Sir Simon Rattle.

 Awards